Insurance for individual members

 Q&As: PLI changes on 1 January 2024

-A: 1.
-To save costs, meaning that we only pay for PLI cover for those members who actually need it.
-2. To increase our charitable income, as from 2024 non-PLI personal membership will become eligible for Gift Aid claims.
+2. To increase our charitable income, as non-PLI personal membership payments from 2024 are now eligible for Gift Aid claims.
 Read more: Rationalising benefits, and increasing charitable income

 A: Yes, but you need to tell us that you require Standard (Practitioner) membership.
 Standard (Supporter) membership, which is the default membership package, does not include PLI cover.
 There is no difference in cost between these two strands, and both are available as either Individual or Joint membership.